Sara-2-9/userbot-technical-test-dev/README.md

 <br>
 <br>
-🔥 This project was created using `bun init` in bun v1.1.8.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+🔥 This project was created using `bun init` in bun v1.1.8. <a href="https://bun.sh">Bun</a> is a fast all-in-one JavaScript runtime.